 It doesn't take long to realize that, while they look similar, softball and baseball fields are dramatically different.

-Softball pitching mounds, or pitching circles, are unlike baseball mounds in that they’re not raised off the ground.
-Softball pitchers stay within a designated pitching area on their release, and pitching distance is only about 35 to 43 feet from the mound to home plate.
+Softball pitching mounds, or pitching circles, are unlike baseball mounds in that they're not raised off the ground.
+Softball pitchers stay within a designated pitching area on their release and the pitching distance is only about 35 to 43 feet from the mound to home plate.
 Also, the base paths in softball are just 60 feet away from each other, which are actually identical to Little League baseball fields.

 This difference in the base paths allows baseball players to lead off while on base, while softball players cannot.

-Softball fields are much more compact, which makes it way more difficult to get on base, though that doesn’t necessarily make it any easier on the fielders.
+Softball is played on a much smaller field which makes it way more difficult to get on base, though that doesn't necessarily make it any easier on the fielders.
 This is evidenced by the large numbers of no-hitters and complete games thrown by softball pitchers at every level compared to the relatively small number of baseball pitchers being able to do it.

 Score this one for softball by a landslide.

 By design, softballs are larger than baseballs.
-The first softballs were actually 16 inches around, but today, the size of the ball is about 11 or 12 inches in circumference and weigh about seven ounces.
+The first softballs were actually 16 inches around, but today, the size of the ball is about 11 or 12 inches in circumference and weighs about seven ounces.
 This difference is made up in both gloves.
 Regulation softball gloves have a deeper pocket while baseball gloves are more shallow but are slightly longer.

-Baseball fields are naturally bigger than softball because the dimensions of the baseball, which weighs about five ounces and is nine inches around, cause it to fly farther.
-Isn’t physics fun?
+Baseball fields are naturally bigger than softball because the dimensions of the baseball, which weigh about five ounces and is nine inches around, cause it to fly farther.
+Isn't physics fun?

 Softball bats are typically longer, but baseball bats have a larger diameter to strike the ball with.
 While MLB players strictly use wooden bats, all softball teams, college baseball teams, all high school levels, and on down through youth baseball typically use some type of composite or alloy bats.